clowns-party/animeover-frontend/README.md

 ### 3. Install project dependencies

-Now, go to alium-frontend project folder, and execute in the console:
+Now, go to project folder, and execute in the console:

 `$ yarn install `